 — The hidden history of Washington Square Park featuring the oldest tree in New York — nicknamed the Hangman’s Elm — and some truly grave secrets beneath its lovely walkways

 — The Brittany Residence Hall for New York University students has a very famous ghost, a child who experienced a horrible death and continued to haunt the halls of this former hotel, looking for friends to play with

 — Mayor Jimmy Walker once lived across from an old burial ground in the West Village.
 But when its ancient plots were replaced with a city park (later renamed after the former nightlife mayor), the bodies and the tombstones were mostly paved over.
 To this day, a single grave marker sits astride the baseball field, a sole reminder of the area’s macabre past.

-— And finally the ceiling of a old Bank Street townhouse reveals an unusual object.
-This is an epic ghost tale that stretches from the mid 1920s to the early 1980s.
+— And finally, the ceiling of an old Bank Street townhouse reveals an unusual object.
+This is an epic ghost tale that stretches from the mid-1920s to the early 1980s.
 And from the haunted streets of the West Village to a peaceful respite in Northern California.

 The Bowery Boys: New York City History podcast is brought to you …. by you!

 We are now producing a new Bowery Boys podcast every week.
 We’re also looking to improve the show in other ways and expand in other ways as well — through publishing, social media, live events and other forms of media.
 But we can only do this with your help!